-Adding wood to your fire is the only way to get true smoke flavor in your smoker.
-Whether you have an electric, gas, or charcoal smoker, you can add wood to get the authentic barbecue flavor.
+Adding wood to your fire is the only way to get the true smoke flavor in your smoker.
+Whether you have an electric, gas, or charcoal smoker, you can add wood for the authentic barbecue flavor.
 Fortunately, wood chips and wood chunks come prepackaged for your convenience, but which should you use?

-Chunks, on the other hand, are large pieces of hardwood.
-Usually less than 2 inches, these pieces are best for creating smoke over a longer period of time.
-If you are smoking for a while, then it’s best to use chunks.
-You’ll get more smoke and you will get it over a longer period of time without having to run out and add more every 30 minutes.
+Chunks are large pieces of hardwood.
+Usually less than 2 inches, these pieces are best for creating smoke for extended periods.
+You’ll get more smoke throughout your cooking time without having to run out and add more every 30 minutes.
 Be sure to check whether your smoker can use wood chunks.

-When buying wood for smoking, aside from getting a hardwood with a pleasant smoke, look for wood of good quality.
+When buying wood for smoking, aside from getting a hardwood with a pleasant smoke, look for good quality wood.
 Large amounts of bark, resins, and impurities will produce noxious smoke that will be counterproductive, regardless of the type of wood you are using.
-Good quality wood for smoke is as important as selecting the right kind of wood for the food you are smoking.
+Good quality wood for smoke is as essential as selecting the right kind of wood for the food you are smoking.

-If you are using a charcoal grill, add the wood directly to the coals once the fire has died down and you are ready to grill.
-Don't add before you are ready to cook or you will be wasting the smoke.
+When using a charcoal grill, add the wood directly to the coals once the fire has died down and you're ready to grill.
+Don't add it before you're prepared to cook, or you will be wasting the smoke.

-A vertical gas smoker will have a tray or pan above the burner to hold the wood.
+A vertical gas smoker has a tray or pan above the burner to hold the wood.
 Add the wood after the unit is up to temperature and allow the smoke to develop before you add the food.

-If you are adding wood chips or chunks to a gas grill, then you need to arrange to keep the wood isolated from the fire.
-Look for a device that holds the smoking wood chips so the ash doesn't collect in your gas grill, such as a cast iron box.
+If you are adding wood chips or chunks to a gas grill, you need to keep the wood isolated from the fire.
+Look for a device, such as a cast iron box, to hold the smoking wood chips so ash doesn't collect in your gas grill.
 Or, you can use a sheet of foil.
-Place your soaked wood on the foil, wrap it, and punch a couple of holes in the foil for the smoke to escape.
+Place the soaked wood on the foil, wrap it, and punch a couple of holes in the foil for the smoke to escape.
 Place this packet on the grill with your food.